 Do most residents rent or buy homes?

 There are many, many options for renting in the Twin Cities, from downtown to uptown to the suburbs, and ranging from houses to high-rises!
-Popular neighborhoods for rentals include downtown Minneapolis or Saint Paul, Dinkytown (Campus area in Minneapolis) or Uptown (Minneapolis).
-Average monthly rent for a 1-bedroom apartment ranges from around $600-$1000 depending on amenities and location.
+Popular neighborhoods for rentals include downtown Minneapolis, downtown Saint Paul, North Loop (Minneapolis), Northeast (Minneapolis), Dinkytown (Campus area in Minneapolis) or Uptown (Minneapolis).
+Average monthly rent for a 1-bedroom apartment ranges from around $1000-1500 depending on amenities and location.
+More information on the cost of living in Minnesota can be found at this link.

-Most residents buy homes within their first two years.
+Many residents choose to buy homes within their first two years.
 There is a fairly even split between those who own homes versus condos, and between those who live in Minneapolis / Saint Paul proper versus the nearby suburbs.

 Additional Resources: